estuary/flow/site/docs/architecture/storage.md

 Fragments will automatically be stored under separate prefixes for `pivot`, `utc_date`, and `utc_hour`.
 The `utc_date|hour` prefixes separate documents by the time that they were written.
 The `pivot` prefix separates fragments that were written by different [shards](scaling.md#processing-with-shards).

 In addition to optimizing storage, partitions can also help optimize processing resources.
 See [Catalog tasks and shards](scaling.md#logical-partitions) to learn more.

-### Collection storage for local development

-When you test locally using `flowctl develop`, Flow never uses cloud storage.
-Data from all collections is instead stored under the `flowctl develop` directory on the local machine.
-Thus you can always run `flowctl develop` without fear of modifying production data in your cloud storage.
-Note that materializations can still reference production systems, so you still need to take care when running `flowctl develop` with a `--source` that may include materializations.